-Sensitivity 4: Ship-based LNG at San Juan could achieve permitting approval.
-The ship-based LNG at San Juan can basically supply the conversion of San Juan 5 and 6 and provide limited gas to other developments.
-It has reduced capacity in comparison to the landbased LNG option.
+Sensitivity 4: Ship-based LNG at San Juan is assumed to achieve permitting approval, but not the land based.
+The ship-based LNG at San Juan can basically supply the conversion of

+San Juan 5 and 6 and provide limited gas to other developments.
+It has reduced capacity in comparison to the land-based LNG option.

 Under Sensitivity 4, there is more gas generation added to the system.
-The Sensitivity installs in addition to the CCGT's for the base case (S4S2) one additional F class CCGTs at Yabucoa in 2025 and the CCGT at Costa Sur is online in 2027.
-Solar and battery storage installations are slightly higher with 120 MW and 140 MW more, respectively by 2038 (see Exhibit 8-3 S4S2S4B).
+The Sensitivity installs, in addition to the CCGT's for the base case (S4S2), one additional F-Class CCGTs at Yabucoa in 2025 and the CCGT at Costa Sur in 2027.
+Solar and battery storage installations are slightly higher with 120 MW and 140 MW more, respectively by 2038 (see Exhibit 8-6 S4S2S4B).

-With more availability of gas, the Aguirre CC2 stays online through the study period, as well San Juan unit 5 conversion.
-San Juan 6 retires until 2035, nine years compared to the base case.
+With more availability of gas, the Aguirre CC2 stays online through the study period, as well the San Juan unit 5 conversion.
+San Juan 6 retires in 2035 as in the base case.